'Significant shift' in temporary work visa system announced by Government

 Minister of Immigration Iain Lees-Galloway announced the plans during a visit to Cantabria Rest Home in Rotorua today.

-"Together, these changes represent a significant shift in the way our temporary work visa system operates," Lees-Galloway said.
+"Together, these changes represent a significant shift in the way our temporary work visa system operates," said in a press release about the announcement," he said.

 "It will make the process of hiring a foreign worker easier and more straightforward.
 It will also provide more certainty for employers due to upfront checks, while also increasing expectations on employers to train and employ more New Zealanders.